pollen-robotics/reachy-2021-docs/content/VR/use-teleop/best-practice/index.md

 {{< warning icon="👉🏾" text="This page contains really important information about the use of the teleoperation app. <b>Please make sure you read it carefully before teleoperating Reachy.</b>" >}}

 The teleoperation application use has nothing complicated, but you need to respect a few guidelines to avoid damaging the robot when using it.
 This page goes through the main elements you need to keep in mind while teleoperating Reachy.
-The guidelines are not exhaustive, but should help you start safely using teleoperation.
+The guidelines are not exhaustive, but should give you a good start on how to use the application safely.

 ## Ideal use of teleoperation